Importance of Communication Skills image

 Importance of Communication Skills image 3

-Sometimes when we are really struggling to be understood or to motivate someone, we fall into the trap of keeping on with the same approach and language.
-And often with increasing vigour, when what we need to do is to pause, step back and try to see an overview.
+Sometimes when we are struggling to be understood or motivate someone, we fall into the trap of keeping on with the same approach and language.
+Often with increasing vigour, when what we need to do is to pause, step back and try to see an overview.
 Asking ourselves how we are communicating, and what is their framework for being motivated and communicating?
 Then adjusting our approach to suit them, rather than us.

 A lot of this sounds obvious and can appear to be deceptively simple.
-But, a quick stroll around workplaces or supermarkets would suggest that the more we value the importance of communication skills in daily life, the more effective and harmonious our lives can be.
+However, a quick stroll around workplaces or supermarkets would suggest otherwise.
+The more we value the importance of communication skills in daily life, the more effective and harmonious our lives can be.